 have to learn how to use your Outdoor Eyes all the time.
 The art of seeing is not difficult and at certain moments you've already seen with Outdoor Eyes without even knowing.

 The final trap is trying too hard or having too much anticipation.
 Learn how to enjoy the moment of being in nature.
-Don't try to see something that really isn't there and don't get caught up in believing that every time you venture outside, a great OTG Photography moment will be waiting just around the corner.
-When you don't try too hard or anticipate too much, great OTG Photography opportunities will appear.
+Don't try to see something that really isn't there and don't get caught up in believing that every time you venture outside, a great moment will be waiting just around the corner.
+When you don't try too hard or anticipate too much, great nature opportunities will appear.

 The Art Of Seeing - Peripheral Vision (P-Vision):